What recession? It's a summer of splurging, profits and girl power

 Americans have been scaling back in some categories, including clothing and furniture, but we're splurging on travel.
 We're also going out to eat, and see concerts and movies.
 You could call it the Barbie bump.

 Plus, Taylor Swift and Beyoncé have been moving markets, quite literally.
-The Federal Reserve has tracked the striking effect of Taylor Swift's tour on host cities.
+The Federal Reserve and local officials have reported some of the striking economic effects of Taylor Swift's tour on host cities.
 One analysis estimates it could generate almost $5 billion in global revenue.
 When Beyoncé comes to town, hotels, hair stylists and bartenders all get a boost, according to Yelp.

 Southwest Airlines this week reported record revenue.
 Hilton executives said people were spending more across all its hotels, from the humbler Garden Inn to the upscale Waldorf Astoria, with business travel picking up and overall demand exceeding available rooms.
 Hotel prices have been setting records too.